subhadig/subhadig.github.io/_posts/2020-01-15-my-list-of-things-to-do-after-installing-debian-on-the-pc.md

 the top panel, I make the following changes:

 - Add the following plugins:
-    - Whisker Menu
     - System Load Monitor
     - PulseAudio Plugin
 - Remove the following plugins
-    - Applications Menu
     - Workspace Switcher

 #### Update appearances
 This section includes changing themes, updating fonts settings and general look and feel of the desktop.

-- Change the theme: I use *ark-darker* theme for both the desktop and the windows.
+- Change the theme: I use [WhiteSur Gtk Theme](https://www.pling.com/s/XFCE/p/1403328) theme for both the desktop and the windows.
   Also I move the window's controls (minimize, maximize and close buttons) to the left to mimic the MacOS behaviour.
 - Change the font settings: Fonts on Debian do not look the best out of the box.
 This is how my font settings looks like: